kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 ## Giving access to workspaces

+Workspaces can contain a maximum of 1,000 semantic models, or 1,000 reports per semantic model.A user or a service principal can be a member of up to 1,000 workspaces.
+Hence access needs to be provided carefully.

 1.Because you have the Admin role in the workspace, on the workspace content list page, you see Access.
 2. Add security groups, distribution lists, Microsoft 365 groups, or individuals to these workspaces as admins, members, contributors, or viewers.